 American Short Fiction has published, and continues to seek, short fiction by some of the finest writers working in contemporary literature, whether they are established or new or lesser-known authors.
 In addition to its triannual print magazine, American Short Fiction publishes stories online.
 We also hold two yearly contests, the American Short Fiction Prize, and the American Short(er) Fiction Prize for stories fewer than 1,000 words.
 All our submission guidelines can be found here.

-The 1st-place winner will receive a $1,000 prize and publication.
-One runner-up will receive $250 and publication.
-All entries will be considered for publication.
+The 1st place winner will receive a $1,000 prize and publication.
+One runner-up will receive $500, and all entries will be considered for publication.

-Please submit your $17 entry fee and your work through Submittable.
+Please submit your $20 entry fee and your work through Submittable.
 We no longer accept submissions by post.
 International submissions in English are eligible.
-The entry fee covers up to three 1,000 word fiction submissions.All entries must be single, self-contained works of fiction, under 1,000 words.
-Please DO NOT include any identifying information (name, address, email) on the manuscript itself.
+The entry fee covers one 6,500 word fiction submissionAll entries must be single, self-contained works of fiction, between 2,000-6,500 words.
+Please DO NOT include any identifying information on the manuscript itself.

 Conflicts of InterestStaff and volunteers currently affiliated with American Short Fiction are ineligible for consideration or publication.
 Additionally, students, former students, and colleagues of the judge are not eligible to enter.
 We ask that previous winners wait three years after their winning entry is published before entering again.